 Sassafras, a native of North America and Eastern Asia, has been a treasure tree to several generations before ours.
 The American variety is also known as ‘laurel of the Iroquois,’ in honor of the Indians who revered the Sassafras tree for its therapeutic prowess.
 The plant is characterized by fragrant bluish leaves that for shed seasonally.

 This tree carries a host of benefits, both nutrition wise and medicinally, and is still, albeit from a more commercialized angle.
-The Native Americans used this plant as medicine to treat conditions such as fever, blood purification, to treat feverish postnatal women, to sooth burns and bee stings, and to eliminate tapeworms.
+The Native Americans used this plant as medicine to treat conditions such as fever, blood purification, to treat feverish postnatal women, to soothe burns and bee stings, and to eliminate tapeworms.
 They even used them to spice their food.

 Uses of Sassafras Trees

 Extracts from the plant are still utilized in the production of commercial items, albeit in reduced quantities.
-The US banned the use of extracts from the tree following a decision that there is too much wastage of the raw material.
+The US banned the use of excerpts from the tree following a decision that there is too much wastage of the raw material.
 The essential oil was used to flavor root beer while the leaves and barks were used to make medicinal teas.
-The leaves were added as an ingredient for soap too.
+The sheets were added as an ingredient for soap too.

 Sassafras was used in the early days to flavor chewing gum.
 Young leaves from the plant were also used to as an additive in such baked goodies as biscuits.
 In 1958, the government banned the use of Sassafras products in food for the belief that the oil contained carcinogens.
 The leaves are still used in soaps and perfumes.